-I seek to use innovative, quantitative techniques from ecology, mathematics, statistics, data science, and economics to study and prevent biodiversity loss.
+I am a PhD student in the Kitzes Lab at the University of Pittsburgh.
+I use quantitative techniques from ecology, mathematics, statistics, and data science to study and prevent wildlife biodiversity loss.

-In addition to my research pursuits, I am passionate about birding (eBird profile), science communication (see my presentations), and developing open source tools for other birders and ecologists (check out my projects).
+Prior to joining the Kitzes Lab, I received a B.A. from Swarthmore College in Mathematics and Biology (double major).
+In addition to my research pursuits, I am passionate about birding (eBird profile), science communication, and developing open source tools for birders and ecologists.